Sydney FC lose at home to league leaders Adelaide United

+Sydney FC are still winless in the A-League after losing 2-1 to Adelaide United tonight.
 The Sky Blues hit the front when Alex Brosque converted a 40th minute penalty but had that goal was cancelled out when Shannon Cole bundled in an own goal just before the hour-mark.

 The match looked destined for a draw until Iain Ramsay broke the heart of his old club with an injury time winner to consign the reigning champs to the foot of the table.

 First versus last in the A-League saw a very even first 20 minutes or so with few chances that gave neither goalkeeper a whole lot to do.

 Just before the half-hour mark though, Sydney should have taken the lead when Alex Brosque worked his way into the area before squaring up for Bruno Cazarine but the Brazilian somehow managed to miss from point blank range with his sliding shot in what was a huge let off for the league leaders.

 Adelaide lifted their workrate after that scare and looked much more dangerous but unfortunately their opponents received a penalty when Adam Hughes pulled the shirt of Stephan Keller in the area and Alex Brosque stepped up to the spot and netted coolly for the opening GOAL.

 The question would now be asked if Sydney were able to hold onto their lead as they had been unable to do in previous matches and if their next few minutes were anything to go by, they were determined to put the game away as soon as possible although it didn't happen before the half-time whistle.

 Adelaide were cut down when star midfielder Marcos Flores went down with a hamstring injury eight minutes after the break but at least it gave Travis Dodd his first piece of action for the season following a groin problem.